MarcL/marclittlemore.com/pages/landingpages/test-landing-page.md

     upsell: "/images/landingpages/ipad-js-book.png"
 ---

+### "I can't freelance...
+I don't even have an idea."

 That's what hundreds of my students told themselves before using the Earn1K Idea Generator Tool.

 Hey guys, it's Ramit Sethi of I Will Teach You To Be Rich and I know that the first step — nailing down your freelance idea — can be the hardest.